karriereat/mocky/readme.md

 This endpoint call will setup the `users-simple` test case defined in `tests/users-simple.json`.

-To be able to use another scope you simply call the `setup` route with your custom scope name and on each real api call you need to include a request header called `Mocky-Scope` with the custom scope name as value.
+To be able to use another scope you simply call the `setup` route with your custom scope name and on each real API call you need to include a request header called `Mocky-Scope` with the custom scope name as value.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=UYyWKrbJjAM" target="_blank"><img src="http://img.youtube.com/vi/UYyWKrbJjAM/0.jpg" alt="Mocky Demo" width="240" height="180" border="10" /></a>